recryptproject/qtumbook/part4/smart-contract.md

 # Smart Contract Raw TX

 In this chapter we will deploy and interact with a smart contract using the JSON RPC.
-We will also see the underlying raw transaction that implements QTUM's Smart Contract platform.
+We will also see the underlying raw transaction that implements RECRYPT's Smart Contract platform.

 The example is a contract with one single storage variable: